unknownworlds/prefabricator-ue5/README.md

 - Meshes with custom primitive data don’t refresh properly in prefabs, the data is there but not visible in the mesh visuals/materials until you edit it
 - Instanced static meshes cannot be used in prefabs
 - Foliage through the foliage tool cannot be used inside of prefabs (but can be placed on prefabs that are placed in the level)
+- Names of actors within prefabs don’t update unless you hit save on one of them then every one in the world updates
+- Updating one actor in a prefab will cause a recreate on all actors in that prefab